Remembering the novelty of face-to-face training

-IIMS has published a new free 36-page informative guide called ‘The use of moisture meters on small craft’.
-Additionally, the Institute has republished another free 16-page guide entitled ‘Biological Attack on Iron & Steel’.
+IIMS has published a new 36-page informative free guide called ‘The use of moisture meters on small craft’.
+Additionally, the Institute has republished another 16-page free guide entitled ‘Biological Attack on Iron & Steel’.
 Both guides, authored by Jeffrey Casciani-Wood HonFIIMS, are available in pdf format from the IIMS website.

 The use of moisture meters on small craft